The BEST Homemade Dinner Rolls Recipe

 Thanksgiving rolls are simple enough that anyone can put them together.
-The best part is, you can serve these all year long and anyone can make them.
+The best part is, you can serve these dinner rolls all year long, and anyone can make them.
 This Thanksgiving recipe makes a perfect recipe for any holiday!

-The beauty of this recipe for Thanksgiving rolls, is the shortlist of ingredients.
-Aside from water, there ware only 7 other things you need.
+The beauty of this recipe for Thanksgiving rolls is the shortlist of ingredients.
+Aside from water, there are only seven other things you need.
 All of them are basic pantry ingredients!

 Eggs: Always allow eggs to get to room temperature before using in baking recipes.
 This makes things bake more evenly and will not cool down the ingredients mixture!
 Here’s how to quickly bring eggs to room temperature.